pachyderm/docs/content/2.3.x/reference/pachctl/pachctl_license_add-cluster.md

+---
+# metadata #
-## pachctl license add-cluster
+title:  pachctl license add-cluster

-Register a new cluster with the license server.
+description: "Register a new cluster with the license server."
+date:  2022-10-11T14:56:32-04:00
+---

 ### Synopsis